 Some insurance plans have added investment components that you can later use for retirement purposes.
-FWD Set for Life and All Set Higher, for instance, will cover you for 100 years and, at the same time, allow you to invest in different funds to grow your money in.
+FWD Set for Life and FWD All Set Higher, for instance, will cover you for 100 years and, at the same time, allow you to invest in different funds to grow your money in.
 If you want to retire early with a comfortable nest egg, ask your financial advisor about the investment options that can be used as a retirement plan.

 This type of insurance is meant to take care of your medical bills in case of sickness or hospitalization.
-It covers all forms of expenses incurred, depending on the plan you choose.
+It can cover all forms of expenses incurred, depending on the plan you choose.

-From general HMOs to more comprehensive plans, health insurance is a must in today’s world where medical bills can pile up really fast.
-Individuals without coverage can easily be overwhelmed and personal savings can be quickly depleted just to cover the cost of unexpected illness, that’s why health insurance is important.
+From general HMOs to more comprehensive plans, health insurance is a must in today’s world where medical bills can pile up really fast for diseases like cancer.
+Individuals without coverage can easily be overwhelmed and personal savings can be quickly depleted to cover the cost of unexpected illness, that’s why health insurance is important.

 If you have a car, get comprehensive insurance.
 While it is required by law to have, at least, the basic TPL car insurance, it would be wise to have comprehensive coverage.
 Comprehensive insurance payments may be an annual inconvenience but generally well worth every penny considering the hefty expenses associated with automobile accidents.
 Even minor damages can cost a pretty penny.